turcuciprian/easy-countdown-timer/readme.txt

 = 1.2 =
 shortcodes are now dynamically created, you can add as many shortcodes as you want for date endings.

+= 1.9.5 =
+* New functionality , not based on database data
+* Data is based on shortcode attributes

+= 1.9.6 =
+* Bold Shortcode attribute and UI Functionality

+= 1.9.7 =
+Added Timezone feature

 == Upgrade Notice ==